girardHU/first-machine-learning-game/README.md

 ### FIXES
 Sometimes, best player seems to be broken
-Allow resizing of the screen (by setting relative sizes) When the tock rate is high, it freezes on the first ticks and dont play them Regroup loops on players (in Population) (may fix the problem above)
+Allow resizing of the screen (by setting relative sizes) When the nb of moves is high, it freezes on the first ones and does not play them Regroup loops on players (in Population) (may fix the problem above)

 STARTING_NB_MOVES = 5